This music video from Britain, with lyrics, says about itself:

 On 15 October, it was played at the LAK theater in Leiden.

-The play was translated into English as The Rising Sun in 1926, and performed in 1929.
+The play was translated into English as The Rising Sun in 1926 (or: in 1925), and performed in 1929.
 Matthijs de Sterke then was translated as Matthew Strong; and his daughter, Sonja in Dutch, as Sonia.